ohunayogege/sound_scribe_backend/README.md

-# 🎵 SoundCloud Backend – Django REST Framework
+# 🎵 SoundScribe Backend – Django REST Framework

-This is the backend API for **MyMusic**, a modern music streaming platform.
+This is the backend API for **SoundScribe**, a modern music streaming platform.
 Built with Django and DRF, it supports full CRUD operations for Songs, Albums, Artists, Playlists, and User Authentication.

 ---